mopidy/mopidy-pandora/README.rst

 Features
 ========

-- Supports both Pandora One and ad-supported free accounts.
+- Support for both Pandora One and ad-supported free accounts.
-- Display album covers.
 - Add ratings to tracks (thumbs up, thumbs down, sleep, etc.).
 - Bookmark songs or artists.
 - Browse and add genre stations.